dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-5-refactor-a-mart.md

 <Lightbox src='/img/guides/best-practices/semantic-layer/orders_erd.png' />

-So to calculate, for instance, the cost of ingredients and supplies for a given order, we'll need to do some joining and aggregating, but again we lack a time dimension for products and supplies.
-This is the signal to us that we'll need to build a logical mart and point our semantic model at that.
+So to calculate, for instance, the cost of ingredients and supplies for a given order, we'll need to do some joining and aggregating, but again we **lack a time dimension for products and supplies**.
+This is the signal to us that we'll **need to build a logical mart** and point our semantic model at that.

 :::tip
 **dbt 🧡 MetricFlow.** This is where integrating your semantic definitions into your dbt project really starts to pay dividends.
 The interaction between the logical and semantic layers is so dynamic, you either need to house them in one codebase or facilitate a lot of cross-project communication and dependency.
 :::

-1. Let's aim, to start, at building a table at the `order_items` grain.
+1. 🎯 Let's aim at, to start, building a table at the `order_items` grain.
 We can aggregate supply costs up, map over the fields we want from products, such as price, and bring the `ordered_at` timestamp we need over from the orders table.
 We'll write the following code in `models/marts/order_items.sql`.

    ```SQL
    {{